 “We expect to see more and more components become collaborative, so that every single part of the application – the conveyor, the pallet station, the gripper, the sensors, the camera – will be collaborative,” he adds.
 “And the more components that become collaborative, the faster you can deploy your application and the faster and easier it is to automate.”

 To get an idea of potential future growth, Hulgard says the International Federation of Robotics predicts that the industry will deploy 10 times as many robots in the next five years compared to today.
 Hulgard says that will only be possible, however, with more collaborative and plug-and-play components to enable faster deployment.

 But don’t forget about traditional industrial robots.
 Yaskawa’s Leath says the use of legacy automation is set to rise, as well.

 “Cobots don’t offer the speed and payload capabilities of industrial robots,” he says.
 “And users pay a premium for the added force sensors in a cobot.
 Those who are using cobots now will quickly see the advantage of robots in general and will want to add more, but it’s up to automation companies to provide them the correct solution.”

-“This creates a great opportunity for new solutions,” he says, “new solutions that make manufacturing processes easier to accomplish while also improving productivity and reducing costs.”
+“This creates a great opportunity,” he says, “for new solutions that make manufacturing processes easier to accomplish while also improving productivity and reducing costs.”